-She graduated from the Tokyo University of the Arts with Douseikai Prize (the prize from the alumni association) and the Yomiuri Prize (the major newspaper in Japan) in 2006.
+Mayumi graduated from Tokyo University of the Arts having being awarded both the Douseikai Prize (the prize from the alumni association) and the Yomiuri Prize (a leading Japanese newspaper) in 2006.

-She has been studying at the Hochschule fur Musik und Theater Hannover in Germany on a scholarship from the Rohm Music Foundation since 2005 and gained the K.A. degree (“Diplom” degree in Music, Artistic Training in Music) in 2007.
-She also graduated the Soloist-diploma course with the orchestra prize in 2013
+Mayumi has been studying at the Hochschule fur Musik und Theater Hannover in Germany on a scholarship from the Rohm Music Foundation since 2005 and gained the K.A. degree (“Diplom” degree in Music, Artistic Training in Music) in 2007 additionally graduating the Soloist-diploma course 2013, with the orchestra prize.

-She was also invited as a lecturer in master class held by Hochschule für Musik und Theater Hannover, and worked as an instructor for chamber music as well as an assistant for Professor Einar Steen-Nøkleberg at the Hochschule für Musik und Theater Hannover in Germany.
+Mayumi was invited as a lecturer to the masterclass held by Hochschule für Musik und Theater Hannover, and worked as an instructor for chamber music as well as an assistant to Professor Einar Steen-Nøkleberg at the Hochschule für Musik und Theater Hannover in Germany.

 Mayumi won the 1st Prize accompanied by the Prize of the WDR Rundfunkorchester Köln and the Special Prize from the Music Students at the International Music Competition in Cologne in 2011.